bokkypoobah/ConnextProjectContracts/test/TESTSPEC.md

     - fails with "user signature invalid"
 23. Fails if threadRoot is incorrect in state
     - fails with "user signature invalid"
-    - note: this should be empty for this release!
-TODO verify that this is validated on client/hub
 24. Fails if threadCount is incorrect in state
     - fails with "user signature invalid"
-    - note: this should be zero for this release!
-TODO verify that this is validated on client/hub
 25. Fails if timeout is incorrect in state
     - fails with "user signature invalid"
 26. Fails if user is not the signer of sigUser
     - with "user signature invalid"
-27. TESTME totalChannelWei is increased by deposits and decreased by withdrawals as expected in success case
+27. totalChannelWei is increased by deposits and decreased by withdrawals as expected in success case
-28. TESTME same as above for tokens
+28. same as above for tokens
-29. TESTME verify that channel total balances (weiBalances[2]) are increased by deposits and decreased by withdrawals as expected in success case
+29. verify that channel total balances (weiBalances[2]) are increased by deposits and decreased by withdrawals as expected in success case
-30. TESTME same for tokens
+30. same for tokens
-31. TESTME verify that channelBalances[0] is successfully updated based on pending deposit withdraw in the case that deposits are greater than withdrawals
+31. verify that channelBalances[0] is successfully updated based on pending deposit withdraw in the case that deposits are greater than withdrawals
-32. TESTME verify that channelBalances[0] stays the same in the case that withdraws >= deposits
+32. verify that channelBalances[0] stays the same in the case that withdraws >= deposits
-33. TESTME same as above for channelBalances[1] in case where deposits are greater than withdrawals
+33. same as above for channelBalances[1] in case where deposits are greater than withdrawals
-34. TESTME same as above for channelBalances[1] in case where withdrawals >= deposits
+34. same as above for channelBalances[1] in case where withdrawals >= deposits
-35. TESTME Fails if token transfer for withdrawal fails
-    - with "user token withdrawal transfer failed"
-    - TODO how could this fail?

 Scenario: